pingcap/docs-cn/v3.0/reference/tools/data-migration/deploy.md

     - db-name: "test_db"              # The database name of the table to be replicated.
       tbl-name: "test_table"          # The name of the table to be replicated.

-# mydumper global configuration.
+# Mydumper global configuration.
 Each instance can quote it by the configuration item name.
 mydumpers:
   global:
-    mydumper-path: "./bin/mydumper"   # The file path of the mydumper binary.
+    mydumper-path: "./bin/mydumper"   # The file path of the Mydumper binary.
     extra-args: "-B test_db -T test_table"  # Only dumps the "test_table" table of the "test_db" database.
-It can configure any mydumper argument.
+It can configure any Mydumper argument.
 ```

 ## Step 4: Start the data replication task